dbmdz/solr-ocrhighlighting/docs/performance.md

     **You can expect a reduction in runtime of more than 50% if you use a JVM with string compaction enabled compared to one without** (assuming you're running on flash storage).
-    We highly recommend using the latest LTS OpenJDK version released after Java 9, which as of January 2021 is OpenJDK 11.
+    We highly recommend using the latest LTS OpenJDK version released after Java 9, which as of September 2021 is OpenJDK 17.

 ## Performance Analysis
 Before you start tuning the plugin, it is important to spend some time on analyzing the nature of the problems: